ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

         </ion-buttons>
 ```

-Now we will need to go to the `script setup` tag and make some adjustments.
+Now we will need to go to the `script` tag and make some adjustments.
 Where we are doing the imports, add the following:

 - add `IonButton`, `IonButtons`, and `IonIcon` to the list of components being imported
 - add `import { logOutOutline } from 'ionicons/icons';`